Makeblock-official/mbot_nodebots/README.md

 If you see the `Error: Sending xxxx: receiveData timeout after 400ms`, try again after removing the bluetooth module.
 Replace it afterwards if you are following the bluetooth method.

 If you see `There was an error downloading the manifest file.` try checking your internet connection.
 If all connectivity fails, ask someone to kindly install firmata for you.

+If you see `Permission denied, cannot open /dev/ttyUSB0` double check you're in the dialout group and you restarted.

 ### 4. (Alternative) Install firmware using Arduino IDE